EFAP Section 3

 1. Biennial meeting presentation preparation for Interested Parties.

-In an effort to ensure consistency and transparency in the application process statewide, Food Assistance requires all Lead Agencies to provide all Interested Parties with the minimum required information to present at the EFAP Biennial Meeting for consideration prior to voting.
+To ensure consistency and transparency in the application process statewide, FA requires all Lead Agencies to provide all Interested Parties with the minimum required information to present at the EFAP Biennial Meeting for consideration prior to voting.
 Please see the EFAP Biennial Meeting Presentation Guidelines for Interested Parties (AGR6-2503-010) for more detail.

 3.2 Conducting EFAP Biennial Meetings